frepke/domoticz/README.md

 -e PGID=1000| for GroupID - see below for explanation -e TZ=Europe/Amsterdam| Specify a timezone to use EG Europe/Amsterdam.
 -v /config| Where Domoticz stores config files and data.
---device| path to device	For passing through USB devices.
+--device| path to device for passing through USB devices.

 ## User / Group Identifiers